John Formella: New Hampshire Attorney General

 On March 3, 2021, Governor Chris Sununu nominated Formella to succeed Gordon J. MacDonald as New Hampshire Attorney General.
-Formella was confirmed by the Executive Council of New Hampshire in a 4-1 party line vote on March 24, 2021 and sworn into office on April 22, 2021.
+Formella was confirmed by the Executive Council of New Hampshire in a 4-1 party line vote on March 24, 2021, and sworn into office on April 22, 2021.

-As Attorney General, Formella serves as the New Hampshire’s Chief Law Enforcement Officer, Chief Prosecutor, and Chief Legal Officer.
+As Attorney General, Formella serves as the New Hampshire's Chief Law Enforcement Officer, Chief Prosecutor, and Chief Legal Officer.

 Formella has continued the efforts of past New Hampshire Attorneys General to pursue companies responsible for fueling the opioid epidemic.
 On September 28, 2021, Formella announced that New Hampshire would join a $21 billion settlement with opioid distributors McKesson Corporation, Cardinal Health and Amerisource Bergen.
 Under the settlement, New Hampshire will receive approximately $115 million over 18 years.

-Since taking office, Formella has joined in several efforts to push back against actions by President Joe Biden’s administration.
-New Hampshire is part of a coalition of 13 states that are suing the Biden Administration over a provision in the American Rescue Plan Act that bars states from using relief money to offset tax cuts.
-In August of 2021, Formella partnered with 19 other attorneys general to submit comments opposing proposed rules from The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) that would increase regulation of firearms kits.
-And in September of 2021, Formella joined with 23 other Republican Attorneys General in a letter to President Joe Biden threatening legal action against the President’s planned requirement that all businesses with over 100 employees institute a mandatory vaccination or testing requirement.
+Formella joined in various efforts to oppose actions by President Joe Biden's administration.
+New Hampshire was part of a coalition of 13 states that sued the Biden administration over a provision in the American Rescue Plan Act that bars states from using relief money to offset tax cuts.
+Formella also partnered with 19 other attorneys general to submit comments opposing proposed rules from The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) that would increase regulation of firearms kits.

+As part of an investigation into the impact of social media on young people in 2023, Formella asked families to share stories of teenagers and children who were harmed by social media.

+Actions against NSC-131

+On January 17, 2023, John Formella along with Portsmouth Police Chief Mark Newport announced an enforcement action against the neo-Nazi Nationalist Social Club (NSC-131), Christopher Hood and Leo Anthony Cullinan for violating New Hampshire's Civil Rights Act and conspiring to violate New Hampshire's Civil Rights Act.
+The civil complaint read as that Hood, Cullinan and NSC-131 members trespassed onto an overpass and hung a banner reading "Keep New England White", and that these actions were motivated by race.
+These charges were eventually dismissed by Rockingham County Superior Court Judge David Ruoff.

+On December 12, 2023, John Formella announced an enforcement action by the New Hampshire Department of Justice's Civil Rights Unit against Nationalist Social Club-131 ("NSC-131"), Christopher Hood, and nineteen John Does for violating the New Hampshire Law Against Discrimination, RSA Chapter 354-A. The civil complaint alleges that Hood led a group of 19 John Does tried to intimidate the Teatotaller Cáfe into stopping their drag story hour.
+The case is still ongoing.